 It has weak stitching, so maybe the outsole will be the only thing holding to its promise of durability in the entire shoe.

-On top of all that, this is made for narrow feet in mind.
+On top of all that, this is made with narrow feet in mind.

 In the end, this just goes to show how a flashy style doesn’t instantly translate to quality, which is why you should be extremely careful in choosing your pair of shoes!